Sam Walton: The first stores

 Walton pioneered many concepts that became crucial to his success.
-According to Walton, if he offered prices as good or better than stores in cities that were four hours away by car, people would shop at home.
-Walton made sure the shelves were consistently stocked with a wide range of goods.
+According to Walton, if he offered prices as good as or better than stores in cities that were four hours away by car, people would shop at home.
+Walton ensured the shelves were consistently stocked with a wide range of goods.
 His second store, the tiny "Eagle" department store, was down the street from his first Ben Franklin and next door to its main competitor in Newport.

 With the sales volume growing from $80,000 to $225,000 in three years, Walton drew the attention of the landlord, P. K. Holmes, whose family had a history in retail.

-Admiring Sam's great success, and desiring to reclaim the store (and franchise rights) for his son, he refused to renew the lease.
+Admiring Sam's great success and desiring to reclaim the store and franchise rights for his son, he refused to renew the lease.
 The lack of a renewal option, together with the prohibitively high rent of 5% of sales, were early business lessons to Walton.
 Despite forcing Walton out, Holmes bought the store's inventory and fixtures for $50,000, which Walton called "a fair price".

-With a year left on the lease, but the store effectively sold, he, his wife Helen and his father-in-law managed to negotiate the purchase of a new location on the downtown square of Bentonville, Arkansas.
+With a year left on the lease, but the store effectively sold, Walton, his wife, Helen, and his father-in-law managed to negotiate the purchase of a new location on the downtown square of Bentonville, Arkansas.
 Walton negotiated the purchase of a small discount store, and the title to the building, on the condition that he get a 99-year lease to expand into the shop next door.
-The owner of the shop next door refused six times, and Walton gave up on Bentonville when his father-in-law, without Sam's knowledge, paid the shop owner a final visit and $20,000 to secure the lease.
-He had just enough left from the sale of the first store to close the deal, and reimburse Helen's father.
+The owner of the shop next door refused six times, and Walton had all but given up on Bentonville when his father-in-law, without Sam's knowledge, paid the shop owner a final visit and $20,000 to secure the lease.
+He had just enough left from the sale of the first store to close the deal and reimburse Helen's father.
 They opened for business with a one-day remodeling sale on May 9, 1950.

-Before he bought the Bentonville store, it was doing $72,000 in sales and it increased to $105,000 in the first year and then $140,000 and $175,000.
+Before he bought the Bentonville store, it was doing $72,000 in sales, and it increased to $105,000 in the first year, then $140,000 and $175,000.